Ayahuasca EN

 Big Mind

-As our ego is set aside, we can experience events and ongoing themes without judgment.
+From this perspective, we stop judging ourselves.
+By setting aside our ego, we can experience events and recurring themes without judgment.

 This allows us to gain insights into how patterns from the past, as well as those from our parents and ancestors, are intertwined and continue to influence us.